St. Charles Borromeo Seminary

 Educational values and ethics:

 All educational values are based on the principles of biblical and systematic theology as set down by theologians worldwide.
 The ethics of the seminary are strictly and securely bound in Christian Ethics based on biblical foundations.
-The ethics document is displayed on the parent church website.
+The ethics document is displayed on the parent church website or made available on a separate document.

 Quality Control